sap-tutorials/sap-build-process-automation/tutorials/spa-create-automation/spa-create-automation.md

     <!-- border -->![001](035.png)

-9. Use **Log message** activity to print your results.
+9. Use **Log Message** activity to print your results.
 To add Log Message:
      - In Automation Details search for the activity **Log message**,
      - Drag and Drop the activity into the canvas outside the **For Each** loop.